NAVSUP FLCPS Bangor Facility Achieves 100% Inventory Accuracy in OM&S-R Evaluation

-BANGOR, Wash.--John Slocum, a technical supervisor and material accountability officer for Naval Supply Systems Command Fleet Logistics Center Puget Sound (NAVSUP FLCPS) Strategic Systems Program (SSP) Supply Support Department (Code 502), pulls stock from a storage carousel in the Code 502 warehouse facility at Naval Base Kitsap-Bangor.
-Code 502 achieved 100% inventory accuracy during an Operating Materials and Supplies - Repairable (OM&S-R) oversight testing evaluation conducted in March 2026.
-The NAVSUP FLCPS SSP Supply Support Department provides logistics and supply chain management for the Trident Strategic Weapons System.
-(U.S. Navy photo by Brian J. Davis)
+BANGOR, Wash. – Naval Supply Systems Command Fleet Logistics Center Puget Sound (NAVSUP FLCPS) Strategic Systems Programs (SSP) Supply Support Department recently announced that it achieved 100% accuracy during an Operating Materials and Supplies - Repairable (OM&S-R) oversight testing evaluation conducted at its warehouse facility on Naval Base Kitsap-Bangor in March.

+“The evaluation was a remote OPNAV Operating Materials and Supplies - Repairable (OM&S-R) Oversight Testing of data from the first quarter of FY26,” said Steve Chmielewski, director of the NAVSUP FLCPS SSP Supply Support Department (Code 502).

+The evaluation was conducted by SSP Financial Improvement and Audit Remediation (FIAR) Property Team inspectors in Washington, D.C.
+Inspectors reviewed physical inventory, stowage procedures, issue/transfer records and condition code accuracy.

 |Date Taken: